EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 Run:

 ```
-make docker-vm
+make
 ```

-This will create the VM disk image (`./VMs/docker-vm.qcow`) and automatically install Debian from scratch using the minimal netboot installer, and will then boot the VM and install docker.
+This will create the VM disk image (`./VMs/docker-vm.qcow`) and automatically install Debian from scratch using the minimal netboot installer, install Docker, and boot the VM for the first time after install.

 You can use this same command to restart the VM if it is ever shutdown.
 (It will not attempt to reinstall if the existing disk image is found.)

+*Note*: this process is designed to run and block until the VM is shutdown.

+Wait until you see the text `Booting Docker VM now ...`, leave it running, and open a new terminal session to follow the next steps.

-Once finished, switch your local docker context to the new VM:
+Switch your local docker context to the new VM:

 ```
 docker context use docker-vm
 ```

-Now you should be able to use Docker locally, try:
+Now you should be able to control the remote Docker server using the local Docker client.
+Try running this from your workstation:

 ```
 docker info | head